 Bridge cameras may not offer all of the high-end functionality of professional mirrorless cameras and DSLRs, but for the money you spend, you do get a heck of a lot.
-Nowhere is this more true than in the case of the Panasonic Lumix FZ330, an inexpensive bridge camera with an impressively big 24x optical zoom that’s perfect for sports photography.
-It’s no slouch in burst shooting either, with a 4K Photo mode that allows you to utilise the 30fps 4K frame rate for the purposes of stills shooting – as long as you don’t mind a resolution cut to 8MP.
+Nowhere is this more true than in the case of the Panasonic Lumix FZ300 (known as the FZ330 outside of North America).
+It's an inexpensive bridge camera with an impressively big 24x optical zoom that’s perfect for sports photography.
+It’s no slouch in burst shooting either, with a 4K Photo mode that allows you to utilize the 30fps 4K frame rate for the purposes of stills shooting – as long as you don’t mind a resolution cut to 8MP.
 Although resolution more generally is the camera’s main area of disadvantage – its resolution tops out at 12.1MP, meaning it’s not a great choice if you’re planning to make prints, and the relatively small sensor does affect performance in low light.
 If neither of these are important factors for you, this is a strong choice for simple sports photography.

 While Panasonic has brought out a few new cameras in this particular wheelhouse, namely the FZ2000 and the FZ1000 II, we reckon this is the optimal buy for relatively newbie sports shooters.
 Still widely available, the Panasonic Lumix FZ1000 offers an amazing level of functionality for its price, with an impressive 16x optical zoom lens that delivers the goods, even if the maximum aperture does fall pretty sharply once you push the zoom beyond 170mm.
 With multiple different burst modes to play with and satisfying, DSLR-style handling, the FZ1000 offers plenty of functionality for any sports photographer, and its video features are no slouch either, with 4K 30p video that looks great and can also be used to extract high-quality stills.